youngspeculator/alx-higher_level_programming/0x06-python-classes/README.md

 Python is an Object-Oriented Programming language, so everything in Python is treated as an object.
 An object is a real-life entity.
 It is the collection of various data and functions that operate in those data.

-A real-life example of calss and objects.
+A real-life example of class and objects.

 Class: Person